 Production of discourse

-This axis supports discursive projects associated with contemporary art that propose critical and exploratory research in the areas of art history, criticism and the exhibition (either its history or curating).
-Discourse is understood to be an original contribution to the field.
-As such the Foundation seeks proposals that focus on topics (a topic can be an artist) that are understudied or ignored, hard to categorize or that are reconsidered from a contemporary perspective.
+This axis supports discursive projects associated with contemporary and its recent history (from the 1960s to today) that propose critical and exploratory research in the areas of art history, criticism and curating.
+Projects must aim to make an important contribution to the field.
+As such the Foundation seeks proposals that focus on topics and theoretical issues that are understudied or ignored, or that are reconsidered from a contemporary perspective.
 They can also investigate the current conditions of artistic practice and its dissemination or reflect upon its own conditions of enunciation.
-The call is directed at art historians, critics and curators who have professional experience without that practice being necessarily exclusive.
-Support is intended for research and development aiming at a result that may be an in-depth essay, an exhibition concept accompanied by the writing of in-depth essay, a or a cycle of conference (s), or an important cycle of public programs.
+The call is directed to persons with a professional experience in the areas of art history, criticism and curating without these practice being necessarily exclusive.
+Support is intended for research and development aiming at a result that may be an autonomous in-depth essay, an exhibition project accompanied by an in-depth essay, a cycle of conference (s) / a colloquium, or an important cycle of public programs.
+Experimental forms of writing may be considered.

 dissemination